 - Request full-length video from presentations within the past 12 months, not edited highlight reels

-- Confirm they customize 40% or more of content for your specific audience demographics and regional context
+- Confirm they customize content for your specific audience demographics and regional context

 - Test their technical knowledge with 3-5 specific questions about AI implementation challenges

-- Contact two recent event organizers for attendance numbers and post-event survey scores
+- Contact two recent event organizers for honest feedback on attendance and engagement

-Speaker bureaus often exaggerate AI credentials.
-A genuine AI expert in architecture will discuss specific challenges like insufficient training data for historic building renovations or liability allocation when AI-generated designs fail performance requirements.
+A genuine AI expert in architecture will discuss specific challenges like insufficient training data for historic building renovations, liability allocation when AI-generated designs fail performance requirements, or the difficulty of integrating AI tools with legacy BIM systems.
+If a speaker only discusses AI in glowing terms without acknowledging real obstacles, that's a red flag.

 Booking Considerations: Contracts, Fees, and Logistics